 First and foremost, it’s a good business practice.
 Learning how to hire and develop Second Chance resources is good for business in creating greater productivity and retention.
 Even if you don’t have unskilled jobs to offer, you can still benefit by joining the alliance and offering jobs as a step-up once workers are proven solid and show desire to advance.
 If you are unable to hire those with a felony you can join us and support our efforts by advocating or donating to our mission.
 The effect is an immediate impact in building a stronger more vibrant community, reducing crime and reducing spending on prisons.
 It’s the fastest way to turn a tax burden into a tax-payer.

 That will happen – it happens with regular hires and it will happen with your Second Chance hires.
 If for some reason, your Second Chance hire doesn’t work, it would be helpful to report the situation to your Social Service Affiliate so they can follow up and attempt to help the individual.
 But then try again with the hiring process for someone new.
 This due diligence is how you will be rewarded with incredibly loyal and hard-working resources.

 As you can imagine rates vary by company and location.
-However, many of our Second Chance Citizens take jobs that pay between $10.00 and $16.00 per hour.
-The livable wage target that we would encourage you to shoot for when possible is $12/hr. for a family of 3.
+However, many of the entry-level positions offered by companies in our alliance pay between $10.00 and $16.00 per hour.
+Click here to learn more about living wages broken down by family size, composition, and the location.
 As in anything, the higher the rate and benefits you offer, the better candidates you’ll attract.